Boundaries of universality of thermal collisions for atom-atom scattering: Results

 \subsection{Boundaries of collision rate universality}

 To provide guidance for experimental measurements using universality, we explore the boundaries of universal scattering as functions of the dipole-dipole interaction coefficient $C_6$, masses of background gas atoms, and temperature.
-We consider Li as the trapped atom and a range of artificial collision systems with the following parameters: $m_{bg} \in [1, 150] \, \text{a.m.u}$ and $C_6 \in [10, 1000] \, {E_{\rm h}\cdot a_0^6}$.
+We consider Li as the trapped atom and a range of artificial collision systems with the following parameters: $m_{bg} \in [1, 150]~\text{amu}$ and $C_6 \in [10, 1000]~{E_{\rm h}\cdot a_0^6}$.
 We then perform quantum scattering calculations for each artificial collision system to obtain the RSD of the distribution $f_\kappa(D_e, R_e)$ using the approach described in Section~\ref{sec:ill_uni}.
-To illustrate how the regime of universal scattering changes with temperature, we plot RSD of the distributions $f_\kappa(D_e, R_e)$ as functions of $C_6$ and the mass of background gas atom at $T = 170, 294, 650$, and $1000$ K in Figure~\ref{fig:bg_c6_var}.
-Guided by the results in Table \ref{tab:rate_distrib}, we consider RSD $<$ 8\% to indicate universal scattering, and $>$ 14 \% to indicate non-universal scattering.
+To illustrate how the regime of universal scattering changes with temperature, we plot RSD of the distributions $f_\kappa(D_e, R_e)$ as functions of $C_6$ and the mass of background gas atom at $T = 170, 294, 650$, and $1000$~K in Figure~\ref{fig:bg_c6_var}.
+Guided by the results in Table~\ref{tab:rate_distrib}, we consider RSD $<$ 8\% to indicate universal scattering, and $>$ 14\% to indicate non-universal scattering.
 These boundaries are shown by the lines in Figure~\ref{fig:bg_c6_var}.
-To produce definitive conclusions, we treat the results with $8~\% <$ RSD $< 14~\%$ as borderline.
+To produce definitive conclusions, we treat the results with $8\% <$ RSD $< 14\%$ as borderline.
 We use the same values of RSD at different temperatures to examine the shift of these boundaries with $T$.

 It can be observed that the regime of universal scattering shrinks as temperature increases.
-This reflects the effect of the broadening of the Maxwell-Boltzmann distribution, allowing the distribution to reach beyond the energy range of the glory oscillations.
-At the same time, Rb-Xe scattering remains universal up to $T=1000$ K. In general, it can be seen that a larger value of $D_e$ and a larger mass of the background gas atom leads to weaker sensitivity of the rate coefficients to variations in the short-range part of the interaction potential.
+This reflects the effect of the broadening of the Maxwell-Boltzmann distribution, allowing the distribution, {along with its center,} to reach beyond the energy range of the glory oscillations.
+At the same time, Rb-Xe scattering remains universal up to $T=1000$~K. In general, it can be seen that a larger value of $D_e$ and a larger mass of the background gas atom leads to weaker sensitivity of the rate coefficients to variations in the short-range part of the interaction potential. {The universal regime for collisions at room temperature occurs when contributions to the energy-averaged rate coefficient are negligible for $E$ values exceeding $E_{\text{max}}=m(0.48 R_0 D_e/\hbar)^2/2$~\cite{boothRevisingUniversalityHypothesis2024}, where cross sections are influenced primarily by the short-range part of interaction potential.
+This suggests that light background species at higher temperatures do not exhibit universality, as the Maxwell-Boltzmann distribution has substantial weight at energies above $E_{\text{max}}$.}